fatinys/windturbine-optimization/README.md

 ## Model Selection

-From above, the standard regression methods seemed to be clearly beat out by the tree-based methods and Gradient Boosting.
-The Decision Tree model wins out on all parameters, adding the weather data added a slight performance boost, but we are keeping the weather data due to the nature of the core objective of the project.
+The tree-based methods and Gradient Boosting consistently outperformed the standard regression techniques.
+The Decision Tree model demonstrated had the best performance all around, perhaps there are some non-linear relationshops which the classical regressors couldn't handle for.The inclusion of weather data resulted in a marginal improvement in model performance.
+The boost was slight,but we kept the weather variables in our final model, because it is relevant to the objective.